krakenjs/swaggerize-routes/README.md

 - `parameter` - same as the `parameter` from the operation on `path`.
 - `validate(value, callback)` - a function for validating the input data against the `parameter` definition.
 - `schema` - the `joi` schema being validated against.

+### Security Object

+The security object in the `route` is an object containing keys corresponding to names found under the [Swagger Security Definitions](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#securityDefinitionsObject).

+Under each key will be an object containing the following properties:

+- `scopes` - an array of scopes accepted for this route.
+- `authorize` - a function that may be provided by defining a `x-authorize` attribute to the security definition.